The Five Stans of The Silk Road

 Meals Included: Breakfast, Lunch

 We set off early this morning for a scenic drive into the mountains.
-Our first destination is Iskander Kul, so-named after Alexander the Great.
+Our first destination is Iskander Kul, named after Alexander the Great.
 Triangular in shape, it is often considered to be the most beautiful lake in all of the former USSR.
 Standing at an altitude of 2,200 metres, this alpine lake is nestled in the heart of the Fann Mountains and set to a backdrop of snow-capped peaks.
 We stop on the shores of the lake for a picnic, and we take a short walk to a nearby waterfall before continuing the drive to Penjikent, aiming to arrive in the early evening.

 The accommodation for the next two nights is a simple but comfortable hotel with twin rooms and en-suite bathrooms.